Personnel – Human Rights

 - Document all actions pertaining to addressing the need for accommodation.

 Public accommodation features of facilities and equipment that are required to be readily accessible to persons with disabilities shall remain in operable working condition.

 Individuals with disabilities shall be permitted to be accompanied by their service animals, not emotional support animals, in all areas of a public entity’s facility where members of the public are allowed entry.

 EWU shall not require an individual with a disability to pay a surcharge for their service animal.

-Individuals who believe they have been subjected to discrimination based on their disability or their perceived disability, or who believe the university has violated the ADA may file a complaint/grievance by contacting the Director of Equal Opportunity.
+Individuals who believe they have been subjected to discrimination based on their disability or their perceived disability, or who believe the university has violated the ADA may file a complaint/grievance by contacting the Director of Civil Rights Investigations & Accessibility.
 Complaints are handled as prescribed in EWU 402-02: Diversity & Nondiscrimination and EWUG 401-01 Investigations.
-If the Director of Equal Opportunity has a conflict in reviewing the complaint/grievance, the grievance will be reviewed by the Associate Vice President for Civil Rights, Compliance & Enterprise Risk Management.

 Discrimination on the basis of a disability may be resolved through the university.
 However, an aggrieved individual also has the right to file a complaint with and/or seek additional information from one or more of the following agencies:

 909 First Avenue

 Spokane District Office